Will or Revocable Living Trust – Which is Best for Me?

 What is a Will?

-3. Appointment an Executor: An executor will carry out the instructions outlined in the document.
+- Appoint an Executor: An executor will carry out the instructions in your Will.
 The executor’s responsibilities include gathering your assets, paying off debts and taxes, and distributing your property to your beneficiaries.

 What is a Revocable Living Trust?

-A Revocable living trust offers a more flexible and comprehensive approach to estate planning.
-Unlike a will, which only takes effect after death, a living trust begins working the moment you create it.
-In addition to facilitating the transfer of assets to your beneficiaries upon your death, a revocable trust serves as a valuable management tool during your lifetime.
+A Revocable Living Trust is a more flexible and comprehensive approach to estate planning.
+Unlike a Will, which only takes effect after you die, a living trust begins working the moment you create it.
+In addition to transferring your property to your beneficiaries after you die, a Revocable Trust is a valuable management tool while you are alive.
 It allows you to:

-2. Plan for Incapacity: One of the key advantages of a revocable trust is its ability to provide for incapacity planning.
-If you become incapacitated due to illness, injury, or advanced age, the successor trustee you’ve appointed can seamlessly step in to manage the trust assets on your behalf.
-This ensures that your financial affairs continue to be handled according to your wishes, without the need for court intervention or guardianship proceedings.
+- Plan for Incapacity: One of the key advantages of a Revocable Trust is that it sets up a management structure for you if you become incapacitated due to illness, injury, or advanced age.
+This is because the successor trustee you’ve chosen can seamlessly take over managing the trust assets on your behalf, which allows your financial affairs to be handled according to your wishes, without the need for court intervention or guardianship proceedings.

 Comparing Wills and Revocable Living Trusts to Achieve Your Estate Planning Goals